 Repeat DUI convictions carry harsher maximum penalties than those listed above, as does a conviction for a DUI with a BAC of .15% or higher.

 Busted for a DUI?
-Get a Free Case Review
+Talk to a DUI Attorney Today

 It can happen to just about anyone -- but being convicted of driving under the influence can derail your plans and make life difficult for quite some time.
 An experienced attorney will know how to challenge the evidence against you and provide the best outcome possible.
-Get started today by having an DUI attorney review your case for free.
+Get started today by reaching out to an Indiana DUI attorney near you.

 Contact a qualified attorney.